 Each employee needs to understand the function and construction of their assigned equipment.
 This understanding—which may require training in and of itself—should include:

-– The location and purpose of each component in the system
+– How the equipment functions– The location and purpose of each component in the system

 – How components interact